 How does it work?

 When someone visits your site, this request is received by NGINX or Apache (webserver).
 NGINX decides what to do with that request.
 If cache (cached page) is available, then this request is served instantly to visitors.

 If the cache is not available, then Nginx sends the request to PHP.
 PHP renders the whole page and sends it back to the webserver.
 And webserver updates its cache, and the web page is served to the visitor through the browser.

 What types of sites need more PHP Workers

-A static website like a personal portfolio, small business websites generally don’t need a high amount of PHP Workers.
-Dynamic websites like high traffic or large eCommerce websites (WooCommerce), a busy blogging site (WordPress website), OR a forum site with many users online, need many PHP Workers.
+A static websites like a personal portfolio, and small business websites generally don’t need a high amount of PHP Workers.
+Dynamic websites like high-traffic or large eCommerce websites (WooCommerce), busy blogging sites (WordPress website), OR forum sites with many users online, need many PHP Workers.

-A complex or busy, or high load site needs more PHP Workers.
-They handle all the un-cached requests and helps your website load faster.
-It’s crucial while choosing a web hosting plan that it fulfills your website’s load requirements or not.
+A complex or busy, or high-load site needs more PHP Workers.
+They handle all the un-cached requests and help your website load faster.
+It’s crucial while choosing a web hosting plan whether it fulfills your website’s load requirements or not.

-What happen when there are not enough PHP Workers
+What happens when there are not enough PHP Workers

-To get faster performance for your larger or high traffic WordPress site, it is important to have enough PHP Workers.
-Low number count means less engagement with visitors, or they become busy, and they start making queues which leads to slow PHP processes.
+To get faster performance for your larger or high-traffic WordPress site, it is important to have enough PHP Workers.
+A low number count means less engagement with visitors, or they become busy, and they start making queues which leads to slow PHP processes.

 It results in performance issues or slow site loading.
 When your site’s PHP Worker limit is over, it leads to incomplete requests or 504 Gateway time-out error, or 502 Bad Gateway error (occurs after a timeout of 60 seconds in the PHP worker’s queue.).